 - 1. The fire code official is authorized to increase the dimension of 150 feet (45 720 mm) where any of the following conditions occur: - 1.1 The building is equipped throughout with an approved automatic sprinkler system installed in accordance with Section 903.3.1.1, 903.3.1.2 or 903.3.1.3. - 1.2.
 Fire apparatus access roads cannot be installed because of location on property, topography, waterways, non-negotiable grades or other similar conditions, and an approved alternative means of fire protection is provided. - 1.3.
 There are not more than two Group R-3 or Group U occupancies. - 2.
 Where approved by the fire code official, fire apparatus access roads shall be permitted to be exempted or modified for solar photovoltaic power generation facilities. - Sec.
-503.1.2 Additional access.
-The fire code official is authorized to require Discretionary projects located in State Responsibility Areas (SRA) & Local Responsibility Areas (LRA) with any fire hazard severity zones more than one fire apparatus access road.
-This requirement is based on the potential for impairment of a single road by vehicle congestion, condition of terrain, climatic conditions or other factors that could limit access.
-When additional fire apparatus access roads are necessary as mitigation for the exceedance of the maximum allowable dead-end road length, the additional fire apparatus access road must be remote from the primary fire apparatus access road. - Sec.
-503.1.2.1 Secondary Access When Required.
-When new subdivisions are proposed secondary access is required pursuant to Sec.
-503.2.5.1 or in instances the fire code official determines that secondary access is required. - Sec.
+503.1.2 Secondary Access.
+The fire code official is authorized to require more than one fire apparatus road when a new subdivision is proposed, and the maximum allowable dead-end road length is exceeded (Sec.
+503.2.5.1.).
+In addition, the fire code official may determine additional fire apparatus access roads are required on other proposed projects.
+This requirement is based on the potential for impairment of a single road by vehicle congestion, condition of terrain, climate conditions or other factors that could limit access.
+When additional fire apparatus roads are necessary as mitigation for the exceedance of maximum allowable dead-end road length, the additional fire apparatus access road must be remote from the primary fire apparatus road as determined by the fire code official. - Sec.
 503.1.3 High-piled storage.
 Fire department vehicle access to buildings used for high-piled combustible storage shall comply with the applicable provisions of Chapter 32.